mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/operations/cloud-providers/index.md

 ## Deleting a cloud provider

-When attempting to delete a cloud provider Kommander first verifies if any existing managed clusters were created using the provider.
-The cloud provider cannot be deleted until all clusters created with the cloud provider have been deleted.
-This is to ensure Kommander has access to your cloud provider to remove all resources created for a managed cluster.
+Before attempting to delete a cloud provider, Kommander first verifies if any existing managed clusters were created using this provider.
+The cloud provider cannot be deleted until all clusters, created with the cloud provider, have been deleted.
+This ensures Kommander has access to your cloud provider to remove all resources created for a managed cluster.

 [inventory_file]: https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html
 [iam_roles]: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html
 [external_id]: https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html
 [aws_credentials]: https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html